1. General information

 Automated decision-making and profiling

 Processing of personal data within the scope of the data file includes profiling.
-Profiling means automated processing of personal data where certain aspects relating to a natural person are evaluated by utilising this data.
+Profiling means the automated processing of personal data for evaluating certain personal aspects of an individual.

 General information about automated decision-making and profiling is available in OP's Privacy Statement at op.fi/dataprotection.